-We construct these measures for a cross-country sample for the year 1990, using Columbia University's Gridded Population of the World (GPW) dataset version 3.0 (CIESIN et al., 2004), arguably the most up-to-date global map of population distribution.
-This dataset provides population measures for each 2.5 arc-minute cell (around 85 squared kilometers), which is taken to be a population mass point at the center of the cell for the calculation of the PopCon and GPP indices.36 We end up with a sample of PopCon ranging from 0.245 (United States) to 0.989 (Monaco), with a mean of 0.511 and a standard deviation of 0.132.
-It is noting that the lower end of the range indeed displays countries like Brazil (2nd lowest at 0.247), and South Africa (4th lowest at 0.263), which have already appeared in our discussion on the location of capital cities, and which might have been considered to be counter-examples to the negative relationship between inequality and population size.
+This measure is calculated for a sample of countries of population size of at least one million for the year 1990, using Columbia University's Gridded Population of the World (GPW) dataset version 3.0 (CIESIN et al., 2004), arguably the most up-to-date global map of population distribution.
+Our G-CISC sample ranges from 0.245 (United States) to 0.764 (Singapore), with a mean of 0.464 and a standard deviation of 0.097.38 It is worth noting that the lower end of the range indeed displays countries like Brazil (2nd lowest at 0.247), and South Africa (4th lowest at 0.263), which have already appeared in our discussion on the location of capital cities, and which might have been considered to be counter-examples to the negative relationship between inequality and population size.

 We are thus equipped to test the model's predictions on population concentration.
-Columns (1) to (4) in Table 11, show the OLS regressions of the country Gini coefficients (computed as averages over the available sample) on population and population concentration measures, plus assorted controls, for the sample of non-democratic countries.
+Columns (1) to (4) in Table 10, show the OLS regressions of the country Gini coefficients (computed as averages over the available sample) on population and population concentration measures, plus assorted controls, for the sample of non-democratic countries.
 The first two columns suggest that population concentration has indeed a significant negative impact on inequality, beyond the impact of population size, very much in accordance with our theory.
-A coefficient of log PopCon of size -9.5 means that an increase of a standard deviation in log PopCon leads to a quite sizeable decrease of 2.2 Gini points; and a doubled PopCon implies a decrease of 6.6 Gini points.
+A coefficient of log G-CISC of size -9.5 means that an increase of a standard deviation in log G-CISC leads to a quite sizeable decrease of 2.2 Gini points; and a doubled G-CISC implies a decrease of 6.6 Gini points.